jsummers/deark/technical.md

 well-maintained open source software, is a candidate for being supported, no matter how obscure it may be.

-Bitmap fonts are converted to images.
-Someday, there might be an option to convert them to some portable font format, but that is difficult to do well.

 ## Security ##

 Deark is intended to be safe to use with untrusted input files, but there are